turingschool/curriculum/source/codenow/ruby_warrior.markdown

 Computer programming can control the power grid, mobile phones, and maybe intergallactic satellites.
 But that's not how you learn to love programming.

-Every programmer got into programming because of games.
+Many programmers got into programming because of games.
 Let's experiment with the [Ruby Warrior tutorial](https://github.com/ryanb/ruby-warrior) by Ryan Bates to refresh and refine your Ruby programming skills.

 ## Setup